Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Los Angeles and its opponents have gone over the current 46.5-point total in 13 of 21 games this season.
+- Los Angeles has combined with its opponents to score more than 46.5 points in 13 of 21 games this season.

+- San Francisco's games have gone over 46.5 points in 10 of 21 chances this season.

-- The combined points per game average of the two teams, 52.2, is 5.7 points more than Sunday's over/under.
+- The two teams combine to average 52.2 points per game, 5.7 more than the total in this contest.

-- These two squads combine to allow 43.4 points per game, 3.1 fewer than this contest's over/under.
+- The 43.4 combined points per game that these two squads have allowed this season are 3.1 fewer than the 46.5 over/under in this contest.

-- The Rams and their opponents have scored an average of 49.5 points per game in 2021, 3.0 more than Sunday's total.
+- Rams games this season feature an average total of 49.5 points, a number 3.0 points higher than Sunday's over/under.

-- In 2021, games involving the 49ers have averaged a total of 46.7 points, 0.2 more than the set total in this contest.
+- The 46.5-point over/under for this game is 0.2 points below the 46.7 points per game average total in 49ers games this season.

 Rams stats and trends